richo/groundstation/README.md

 development
 -----------

+groundstation uses [babashka][3] for managing it's dependencies.
+If you have it installed, you should be able to do something like:

+`babashka groundstation_dev` and wind up with a working environment.
+Maybe.

 1. install development libgit2 (on OSX this is streamlined by `brew install --HEAD libgit2`)
 2. `pip install -r requirements.txt`
 3. ???????